As spring thaws the Minnesota ice, a new pipeline battle fires up

 After the Fond du Lac Band of Lake Superior Chippewa struck a deal with Enbridge to run a part of Line 3 through their reservation, tribal leaders said they were put in an impossible position.
 Some tribes worked with Enbridge on the route, while others like Winona LaDuke of the White Earth Band of Ojibwe have nothing but scorn for Enbridge.

 LaDuke laughed when told of Jones's promise.
-"He's looking for pot charts and arrowheads.
+"He's looking for pot shards and arrowheads.
 We're live people."

 LaDuke is a longtime environmental activist who twice ran for vice president on Ralph Nader's Green Party ticket, but after fighting for Indigenous rights against extractive energy companies for years, she never imagined the fight would come to her.